Skip to content

 Let's see an example:

-You are splitting bounded contexts, and you want the domain of each context to be independent from the others.
+You are splitting bounded contexts, and you want the domain of each context to be independent of the others.
 Your rule should check that classes in the domain of a context do not depend on classes in the domain of another context.

 This is what you can do: